aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210419F-Small-LLMs_Domain-Specific/docs/methodology.md

 ## 1. Overview

 This methodology outlines a comprehensive approach to developing an efficient clinical natural language processing model through the integration of adaptive tokenization and knowledge distillation.
 The research addresses the performance gap between general-purpose lightweight models (DistilBERT) and domain-specific models (BioClinicalBERT) by creating a unified framework that combines vocabulary enhancement with task-specific knowledge transfer.
-The approach aims to achieve ClinicalBERT-level accuracy in Medical Entity Recognition while maintaining DistilBERT's computational efficiency, representing a novel contribution to the field of domain-specific small language models.
+The approach aims to achieve BioClinicalBERT-level accuracy in Medical Entity Recognition while maintaining DistilBERT's computational efficiency, representing a novel contribution to the field of domain-specific small language models.

 ## 2. Research Design